TITLE 14

 (4) The Department may set aside funds as available for school employees meeting these criteria as demand requires.

-(2) The purpose of the Program is to improve educational outcomes for struggling student populations by working to retain educators of critical importance to those populations, including educators working in certification areas in which Delaware has a shortage and educators working in Delaware’s hardest-to-staff schools.
+a.
+Educators who are of critical importance to those populations, including educators working in certification areas in which Delaware has a shortage and educators working in Delaware’s hardest-to-staff schools.

 (b) As used in this section: